USAJOBS/help-center/how-to/search/basic.md

 Using USAJOBS to perform a job search is very easy.
 You can search for jobs in two ways:

 * Search jobs by keyword and/or location on the home page.
+* Select the Search icon in the upper-right-hand corner of any page to reveal search.
 * Use Advanced Search to select multiple search criteria.

 On the results page, ...